burhanr13/Tanuki3DS/README.md

 All games must be decrypted.

-You can modify emulator settings by opening the settings menu or by manually editing the generated `ctremu.ini` file.
 The settings and save data are stored by default in the application data path of your OS, but you can optionally create a file called `portable.txt` in the same directory as the executable to have them be created there.
 You can open the directory containing the settings and savedata using the UI.

+Certain files needed by games that provided by the OS (shared font, mii resource) use open replacements by default.
+If you want to load the originals you can do so using the UI.
+You can obtain the originals from a real 3DS using the [dumper.3dsx](tools/dumper/dumper.3dsx) program.

 You can also run the executable in the command line with the rom file as the argument or pass `-h` to see other options.